Popsonn/ready_tensor-rag_project_wk1/README.md

 This system is built around a classic RAG architecture:

 1.  **Document Loading & Chunking:** The Lehninger Chapter 22 PDF was first converted into structured Markdown files, which were then split into manageable chunks using Markdown-aware and recursive text splitting techniques.
-2.  **Embedding:** Each text chunk is converted into numerical vector embeddings using an embedding model `` `sentence-transformers/all-MiniLM-L6-v2` `` *(Added backticks for code/model name)*
+2.  **Embedding:** Each text chunk is converted into numerical vector embeddings using an embedding model `` `sentence-transformers/all-MiniLM-L6-v2` ``
-3.  **Vector Storage:** These embeddings are stored in a [ChromaDB vector store], making them searchable. *(Fixed Markdown link syntax)*
+3.  **Vector Storage:** These embeddings are stored in a [ChromaDB vector store], making them searchable.
 4.  **Retrieval:** When you ask a question, your query is also embedded, and the system finds the most semantically similar text chunks from the vector store.
 5.  **LLM Generation:** The retrieved chunks, along with your original question and a carefully crafted prompt, are fed to the Mistral 7B Instruct v0.2 LLM.
-The LLM then synthesizes an answer based *only* on that provided information. *(Removed placeholder brackets)*
+The LLM then synthesizes an answer based *only* on that provided information.

 ## 🚀 Getting Started